Reform PH Party

-The Reform PH Party, officially as Reform PH - People's Party, is a Filipino political party established in June 2024.
+The Reform PH Party, officially as Reform PH – People's Party, is a Filipino political party established in June 2024.

 History

-In June 10, 2024, former senator Gringo Honasan and some of his colleagues from the now-defunct Reform the Armed Forces Movement (RAM) met at the Club Filipino in San Juan, Metro Manila to form the party.
+On June 10, 2024, former senator Gringo Honasan and some of his colleagues from the now-defunct Reform the Armed Forces Movement (RAM) met at the Club Filipino in San Juan, Metro Manila to form the party.
 Some members of Magdalo and Reform Party founded by Agriculture assistant secretary James Layug joined.
 Former congressman Willy Villarama and former congressman Mike Defensor also joined the said meeting.

 The Reform PH served as a vehicle to Honasan's attempted comeback campaign for Senate during 2025 election.

-Ideology
+Political positions

 Former Magdalo member and ex-Navy Captain James Layug said that the party's formation was to aim reformism and new brand of politics for the country.
 The party also aims to protect environment and for truthful service of public servants.

 In regards to the South China Sea dispute, Reform PH has proposed the establishment of paramilitary groups to enforce the sovereignty claims of the Philippines.